> Martin Carthy > Songs > Mermaid

 Jeannie Robertson sang Three Times ’Round Went Oor Gallant Ship as part of a medley of Aberdeen street games and songs in 1961 on her Prestige album Scottish Ballads and Folk Songs.

 Bob Hart sang The Mermaid at home in Snape, Suffolk, on 8 July 1969 to Rod and Danny Stradling.
 This recording was included in 1998 on his Musical Traditions anthology A Broadside.
-Rod Stradling commented in the accompanying booklet:
+Rod Stradling noted in the accompanying booklet:

 Professor Child called this The Mermaid because, in most versions, the sailors sight a mermaid, a sign of bad-luck, before their ship is wrecked.
 It was published in a Newcastle Garland, dated 1765, as The Seamen’s Distress, although later broadside printers often called it The Sailor’s Caution.
 In America the song was often treated comically in 19th century college glee books and it may be that sometimes the American folk versions are serious reinterpretations of these one-time comic versions!